datarevenue-berlin/cookiecutter-data-science/{{ cookiecutter.repo_name }}/README.md

 During integration tests your local machine serves as controller.
 This usually makes debugging easier.
 Services must be started with docker-compose.
-This requires you though to have the current project installed in your python env:
+This requires you though to have the current project installed in your python env.

 ### Unittests
 ```bash